Why

 Pams Poems

-Texas Poker 777 (Yes, I already told
+Texas Poker 777 (Yes, I already told them no

-also keep writing about the following worthless
+about the following worthless sites)

 Online Gambling 888